Hiking Dog Mountain Trail: Everything you need to know

 • Difficulty: challenging

-• Features: meadows of wildflowers on steep hills, Gorge(ous views) from the summit
+• Features: meadows of wildflowers on steep hills, Gorge(ous views) between Puppy Dog viewpoint and the summit

 • Location: Columbia River Gorge National Scenic Area near Carson

-• Parking pass/fee: NW Forest Pass or America the Beautiful Pass and permits on weekends between April 29 – June 19, 2023
+• Parking pass/fee: NW Forest Pass or America the Beautiful Pass and permits on weekends between April and June (see seasonal details here)

 • Pets: Dogs on a leash are welcome